shkolnick-kun/bugurtos/doc/GettingStartedEN.md

 ####WARNING!!!
 Since BuguRTOS-1.0.0 no context switch is done on ISR enter!
-This may leed to stack overflow on some arrchitectures!!!
+This may lead to stack overflow on some architectures!!!

 Example:
 ```C